You can configure the PHP settings for each of your Acquia Cloud environments.

 The PHP memory limit is the maximum amount of RAM memory that a single PHP process can use.
 The memory used by the MySQL client counts against the PHP memory limit.

-The default setting for PHP memory is adequate for most Drupal websites on Acquia Cloud, and you should only change it when necessary.
+The default setting for PHP memory is adequate for most Drupal applications on Acquia Cloud, and you should only change it when necessary.
 Increasing your PHP memory limit beyond 128M on any one environment may reduce the number of PHP processes available to handle requests across all environments on your server.
-Your Drupal website can run out of PHP memory.
+Your Drupal application can run out of PHP memory.
 If it does, you'll see an entry in the PHP error log stating that a process ran out of RAM memory.

 If the "Out of Memory" error was caused by a one-time set of conditions (for example, enabling a large set of modules), reduce the PHP memory setting after the event.
 If you leave the PHP memory setting too high, you won't be able to run more than a few PHP processes on a machine without running out of RAM.